-Coronavirus and hearing loss
+COVID-19 and hearing loss

-Sudden hearing loss as a symptom
+Sudden hearing loss as an initial symptom

-Based on published case reports, it appears that sudden hearing loss is rarely a symptom of coronavirus onset.
+Based on case reports, it appears that sudden hearing loss is rarely a symptom of coronavirus onset.

 Note: Sudden hearing loss is a medical emergency.
 Seek medical attention if you experience sudden hearing loss in one ear.
 The faster you get treatment, the more likely you'll get your hearing back.

-Hearing loss as a complication of coronavirus infection
+Hearing loss as a late symptom

 Perhaps most enlightening so far are the results of a UK survey, which found that nearly 1 out of 10 coronavirus patients self-reported either hearing loss or tinnitus 8 weeks later.
 That was surprising, the authors noted, but they also pointed out that the hearing loss and tinnitus could be unrelated or indirectly related (such as a medication side effect).